 During June, the first cases of diphtheria appeared in the camp, and by July, it had spread throughout the camp.
-The Japanese finally gave the American medical staff anti-biotics to treat the POWs, but before it took effect, 130 POWs had died from the disease by August.
-It is known he was hospitalized on June 2, with malaria.
-Records kept by the POW medical staff shows he was discharged on Friday, November 6, 1942.
+The Japanese finally gave the American medical staff antibiotics to treat the POWs, but before it took effect, 130 POWs had died from the disease by August.
+Norman was hospitalized on Wednesday, June 10, 1942, with dysentery.
+No date of discharge is known.

 The Japanese wanted the farm detail started which became one of the largest details in the camp.
 On November 23, they wanted 750 POWs to start work on the farm.
 The problem was there were only 603 POWs in the camp who were healthy enough to work.
 It was also one of the most brutal details.
 At some point, almost every POW in the camp worked the detail.
 The POWs would have to go to a shed each morning to get tools.